BLSQ/iaso/README.md

 If docker-compose give you trouble, make sure it can connect to the __docker daemon__.

+If you use an Apple Silicon Mac, ensure `export DOCKER_DEFAULT_PLATFORM=linux/amd64` is set.

 A `pgdata-iaso` folder, containing the database data, will be created in the parent directory of the git repository

 ### 1. Environment variables